 All signals were amplified by a custom designed battery powered bridge amplifier with an adjustable gain.
 All amplified signals were then fed to a Multifunctional I/O high-performance data acquisition device (NI USB 6259, 16 Inputs, 16 bit, 1.25Ms/s, National Instruments, Austin, Tx, USA).
 All signals were sampled at 5 kHz using LabView 8.0 for WindowsXP (National Instruments, Austin, Tx, USA).
 Data were stored on a personal computer hard drive for off-line later analysis.

 Two way Analysis of Variance, with Holm-Sidak method for multiple comparisons, was used to analyze effects of different stimulation frequencies and currents on heart rate and systolic arterial pressure in individual patients (SigmaPlot 11, Sigma Plot, Chichago, IL, USA).
-P value <0.05 was statistically significant.
+P value

 The first patient